Ida Sim, PhD, MD

 |White House Office of Science Technology and Policy||2000||United States Presidential Early Career Award for Scientists and Engineers|

 Ida Sim is Professor of Medicine and Co-Director of Biomedical Informatics of the Clinical and Translational Science Institute at UCSF, and Co-Founder of Open mHealth.
 She received her MD and her PhD in Medical Informatics from Stanford University, and her Primary Care Internal Medicine training from the Massachussetts General Hospital.
 She is also fellowship-trained in General Internal Medicine at Stanford University.
-Dr. Sim’s research focus is on knowledge-based technologies for clinical research and evidence-based practice.
+Dr. Sim’s expertise is on knowledge-based technologies for clinical research and evidence-based practice, with a special focus on using mobile technologies for chronic care.
 In 2000, she received the United States Presidential Early Career Award for Scientists and Engineers (PECASE) for her Trial Bank Project R01, which developed fundamental informatics technologies for a computable knowledge base of randomized trials.
-This line of work now centers on the Human Studies Database Project that is federating human studies data from multiple CTSA and other institutions (http://hsdbwiki.org/).
+This line of work now centers on the Ontology of Clinical Research and its application to clinical trials data sharing (e.g., http://hsdbwiki.org/) and infrastructure for mobile-based research studies.

 In 2011, Dr. Sim co-founded Open mHealth (http://openmhealth.org/), a non-profit to build an open source way for the mobile health (mHealth) ecosystem to share data, methods, and software to maximize the potential of mHealth to improve individual and population health.
 Our approach centers around an open software architecture with open APIs and reusable modules for data collection, analysis, and visualization to support systematic and shared learning.
 Open mHealth leverages existing tools, techniques, and standards and involves a growing community of commercial, academic, government, and non-profit organizations.